mathieumoli/VICCPROJECT/notes.md

 ## Comments

 ### Anti Affinity algorithm
 For this  algorithm, the impact on the cluster hosting capacity is that more hosts are going to be used.
 The reason is that the available capacity of a host is no more the only criteria in order to allocate a VM.
 Because of this, some hosts would have the capacity for one more VM, but the affinity criteria is preventing that, and another host has to be used.

 ### Fault-tolerance for standalone VMs
+The infrastructure load in that particular context is different from others because we have "real" allocations, and "previewed" ones since we prepare a new allocation for VM's which id is multiple of 10.
+In that context, the load of the infrastructure is higher because we consider the resources these "previewed" allocations are going to use.

 ### Load Balancing